What Buyers Ask Most

 Why should my furniture store offer protection plans?

-How do I choose a protection plan provider for my store?
+How do I choose a protection plan provider?

-Evaluate providers on four criteria: coverage breadth (does it match your inventory categories?), claims satisfaction (ask for customer satisfaction data on resolved claims, not just sales figures), training support (do they help your team sell the plan naturally?), and account management (will someone actually pick up the phone when you have an issue?).
+Evaluate providers on four criteria: coverage breadth (does it match your inventory categories?), claims satisfaction (ask for customer satisfaction data on resolved claims), training support (do they help your team present plans naturally?), and account management (will someone actually respond when you have an issue?).

-Two providers with strong reputations across these dimensions are OnPoint Warranty and Guardian Products.
-Both work extensively with independent furniture retailers and bring established retailer support programs.
+Two providers with strong reputations across all four dimensions are OnPoint Warranty and Guardian Products.
+For a direct comparison, see OnPoint Warranty's provider comparison guide.

 Still Have Questions?

 The best answers come from the providers themselves.
-Both OnPoint Warranty and Guardian Products offer direct consultations for retailers and can answer specific buyer questions through their claims teams.
+Both OnPoint Warranty and Guardian Products offer direct consultations for retailers and buyers.